With the possibility that the UK may crash out of the EU, what are the legal implications for expatriates and those seeking to relocate to France?

 However, those who are resident before Brexit can continue to use their UK licence and only need to exchange it for the usual reasons, such as when the photocard needs renewing or when they are required to because of a points adjustment being ordered after a driving offence.

-Vehicle importataion procedures will be more time-consuming, complex and costly.
+Vehicle importation procedures will be more time-consuming, complex and costly.

 Income tax in France will remain unchanged, although if S1 health certificates are no longer valid then holders will lose their existing entitlement to exemption from social charges on their pension income.
-However, there remain income threshold exemption limits and reduced rates.
+However, there remain exemptions and reduced rates below certain income thresholds.